LeoRH123/UWP-Workshop-HackOHIO/SoundboardBlogPost.md

 - **MainPage.xaml**: This is a XAML file where we will define all of our UI elements, called "controls", that will make up the visual layer of our application.
 - **MainPage.xaml.cs**: This is the C# code-behind file where we will put all the logic that lets us interact with our application.

 Together, these two files make up our `MainPage` class.
-When you run your app (by clicking the little green arrow at the top of Visual Studio), it will automatically navigate to this page!
+When you run your app (by clicking the little green arrow at the top of Visual Studio), it will automatically navigate to this page.

 ### Resources